Jason-Whitmore/rl_aao/README.md

 Under similar conditions, the AAO algorithm achieved a mean learning efficiency of 8.85 * 10^-5 over 3 runs, while the SAO algorithm achieved a mean learning efficiency of 2.98 * 10^-5 over 3 runs.

-The mean learning efficiency ratio is then 8.85 * 10^-5 / 2.98 * 10^-5 = approximately 2.97.
+The mean learning efficiency ratio is then (8.85 * 10^-5) / (2.98 * 10^-5) = approximately 2.97.

-This suggests that the AAO algorithm is 197% more learning efficient on the CartPole-v1 environment under similar conditions.
+This suggests that the AAO algorithm is 197% more learning efficient than the SAO algorithm on the CartPole-v1 environment under similar conditions compared to the SAO algorithm.

 ### LunarLander-v2